QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ### Storage

-Kubernetes on QingCloud supports to attach volumes to pod as PersistentVolume.
-These volumes will also be migrated to the nodes where the pods are scheduled and migrated to.
+The Kubernetes cluster supports to attach QingCloud volumes to pod as PersistentVolume.
+These volumes will also be migrated to the nodes along with their pods which may be migrated for some reason.

-Set qingCloudStore specification when defining PersistentVolume, which has two attributes:
+Set _qingCloudStore_ specification when defining PersistentVolume, which has two attributes:

-1. **volumeID**: the volume ID which is created on QingCloud console in advance.
+1. **volumeID**: the ID of the volume that is created on QingCloud console in advance.
-2. **fsType**: the type of file system after volume is attached.
+2. **fsType**: the type of file system after the volume is attached.

-The complete example is as shown below.
+The example is as shown below.

 ```yaml
 kind: PersistentVolume